Karachi Kickers FC

 Karachi Kickers is a Pakistani football club based in Karachi.
 Karachi United competed in the Karachi Football League, one of the top leagues of Karachi.
 It last competed in the 2009–10 PFF League.

 The club was one of the most successful teams in the early football history of Pakistan, winning the Sait Nagjee Football Tournament in 1955 and 1956, and the Aga Khan Gold Cup in 1958.
-It has also included early football players of Pakistan such as Muhammad Umer, Qayyum Changezi and Abdul Ghafoor.
+It has also included early football players of Pakistan such as Dad Muhammad, Muhammad Umer, Hussain Killer, Qayyum Changezi and Abdul Ghafoor.

 The club also has a women's team.